 You’ll be knee-deep in sheep!

 Topsy Farms is a pretty cool experience right from the get-go.
 To get there you have to take a short ferry ride ($10 cash only) over to Amherst Island.
 Which, is also an interesting and welcoming spot so make sure to have some extra time to explore.
 Once you arrive on the island, head to the north-west corner where Topsy Farms is located and you’ll find this fully-functioning sheep farm in action.

 Topsy raises happy sheep and depending on the season, you might see lambs being birthed in adjacent fields, or happily frolicking in the fields.
 You’ll have the opportunity to buy wool blankets and other natural products right at the farm.
-And, depending on when you come, you may even get to see the sheep being sheared.
+And, depending on when you come, you may be able to participate in workshops or on-farm events.

 So much to do on the farm:

 - Hiking the trails

 - Self-guided farmyard activities

 In 1972 a boatload of free-thinking, peace loving hippies arrived on Amherst Island and Topsy Farms was born shortly thereafter.
 This is a farm that has held strong to their values and was eco-friendly and environmentally conscious long before those words became mainstream.
 When you visit, you’re visiting more than just a farm, it’s a way of life, a source of passion and a place to destress and find your roots.

 Situated on Amherst Island, the farm’s property includes over 200 acres of bushland and is part of a large forest network that covers a good portion of west end of the island.
 It abounds with natural life, and continues to the western shoreline to the ‘bluffs’, where cannons once stood during the war of 1812.